Subspace Learning from Extremely Compressed Measurements: Results

 Results of this flavor are usually stated in terms of the number of measurements per column that suffice to achieve error $\epsilon$.
 Stated this way, our bound says that:

 is sufficient.
 In comparison, Halko \emph{et. al} only require $m \asymp k/\epsilon$ to achieve error $\epsilon$ with target rank $k$~\cite{halko2011finding} while the state-of-the-art results on matrix completion require observing $k \log(d/\delta)$ coordinates per column~\cite{recht2011simpler,negahban2012restricted}.
-Both sets of results are better than ours when $k$ is small compared to $d/\sqrt{n}$.
-We chose to state our bound as in Theorem~\ref{thm:main}, as it highlights the averaging effect mentioned above.
-However, some improvement in our result may be possible with a more careful analysis.
+Both sets of results are better than ours when $k$ is small compared to either $d/n$ or $d/\sqrt{n}$, depending on which term is active.
+Note that the method of Halko \emph{et. al} does not compress the columns via a uniformly distributed projection, but rather projects onto a subspace computed by first compressing the rows of the matrix.
+While this approach can lead to better approximation, it is unfortunately not possible in many settings, including the distributed sensor network application mentioned above.

 Our result is similar in spirit to a recent analysis by Gonen \emph{et. al} who study the subspace learning problem when only a small number of entries of each column are observed~\cite{gonen2014sample}.
 They also show that one can approximate the principal subspace of a matrix $X$ using only a few observations per column.
 Their analysis is somewhat simpler than ours, due to the fact that the distribution induced by the random projection operator is analytically more challenging that the subsampling operator.
 Interestingly, they also show that one \emph{cannot} learn the subspace when observing only one coordinate per column, which may be related to why we require two compressive measurements, although of course the sampling paradigm is quite different.